stennety/mywebsite/_posts/2024-03-31-Being-Comfortably-Uncomfortable.md

 ---
 layout: post
 title: "Discomfort and Growth"
-excerpt: "By being deliberate about the level of discomfort we allow in our lives, we manage the costs and benefits.
-The post touches on the optimal threshold where growth happens, finding motivation for staying uncomfortable, and managing some of the risks of over doing it."
+excerpt: "The post touches on being deliberate about the discomfort in our lives.
+What's the optimal threshold where growth happens?
+How to find motivation for staying uncomfortable?
+Any advice on managing the risks of over doing it?"
 ---
 # Let’s be more comfortably uncomfortable.